iPhone 14 Crash Detection helped response team locate Tasmania car accident

 Tasmanian authorities were able to respond to the crash quickly and effectively thanks in part to Apple’s Crash Detection feature.
 According to an ABC News report, police were “automatically notified via a crash detection feature on one of the passengers’ iPhones.”
 Police arrived on the scene within eight minutes.

 Tasmania Police Inspector Ruth Orr later followed up, stating that police were already “in the area on an unrelated matter.”
 However, the built-in iPhone 14 feature can undoubtedly help save lives.
-“In a case where people had lost consciousness in a crash like this, it is certainly something that alerts police quickly.”
+“In a case where people had lost consciousness in a crash like this, it’s certainly something that alerts police quickly.”

 Upon the launch of the iPhone 14, Apple introduced two potentially life-saving features.
 On top of Crash Detection, which alerts authorities when triggered, Emergency SOS via Satellite was also presented.
-In the event that a user is outside of cellular coverage, users can make emergency calls to get help.
+In the event a user is outside of cellular coverage, they can make emergency calls to get help.

-However, while both features have helped users around the world in life-threatening situations, they aren’t foolproof.
+However, while both features have helped users worldwide in life-threatening situations, they aren’t foolproof.
 It’s been shown that Crash Detection has been accidentally triggered simply by riding rollercoasters or even while skiing and snowboarding.
 A false alert also led to an extended helicopter search in B.C.

 These false alerts have become a nuisance for Apple and local emergency services.
 The Cupertino company has had to issue “Crash Detection optimizations” via iOS 16.1.2.
 Crash Detection is turned on by default on iPhone 14 and is also supported across the Apple Watch Ultra, Apple Watch Series 8 and Apple Watch SE (2022).
 Alerts can be turned off via the Settings menu and Emergency SOS tab.
 Users can then opt to turn off Call After Severe Crash.